Max Bench Calculator

 Calculate your estimated 1RM (one-repetition maximum) for bench press, squats, or deadlifts using standard exercise science formulas.

-This max-bench page is written for lifters estimating bench press max from a recent set.
-Keep the reps between 1 and 12 and treat the result as a training load guide, not a competition attempt.
+Estimate a bench press maximum from a recent set of 1 to 12 repetitions, and treat the result as a training-load guide rather than a competition attempt.

 Estimated Strength Profile